99x/gulp-dependency-install/README.md

 This gulp plugin provides commands to install npm dependencies in multiple package.json files with a single command.
 It also allows to define custom local dependencies inside package.json.

 ## Installation
-To include dependency-install in your project use
-`npm install gulp-dependency-install --save`
+To include gulp-dependency-install in your project use `npm install gulp-dependency-install --save`

 ## Usage